 - Commercial vehicle driver tickets

-- Warrants for failure to appear or pay citation
+- Warrants for failure to appear or pay the citation

-- Traffic ticket for minor with learner’s permit
+- Traffic ticket for the minor with learner’s permit

 - Driving under the influence